By Mark Taylor

 - 500ml water

 Bring the water to boil, and add all the ingredients.
-Let the tea brew off the heat for a few minutes.13
+Let the tea brew off the heat for a few minutes.7

 Bacopa has a rather slow rate of action on the human body and brain, so it might be a few weeks before the benefits of this supplement become apparent.
-14 So there is a tendency to use it as a memory enhancer in a mixture of other nootropics.
+8 There is a tendency to use it as a memory enhancer in a mixture of other nootropics.
 This process, known as stacking, involves combining several natural nootropics whose benefits complement each other.
 Here is an example of a balanced nootropic stack:

 - Fish oil for omega 3 acids